Restoration without the drama – Thomann-Hanry® revive three of London’s most iconic theatres.

 Echoing the magic of miraculous scene changes between acts, each theatre façade clean was completed with no scaffolding, minimal disruption and, at around a week in each case, in next to no time.
 Carried out from a boom-mounted cabin, this unique process projects fine particles under compressed air across the building’s surface, gently erasing decades of accumulated grime.
 Underscoring the system’s impeccable environmental credentials, powder/dirt cleaning residues are then efficiently filtered, collected and recycled.

-The project also included façade remedial works, redecoration to all previously painted and stained surfaces, canopy metalwork redecoration, bird deterrent netting removal & reinstatement, and window repairs.
+The project also included façade remedial works, redecoration to all previously painted and stained surfaces, canopy metalwork redecoration, window repairs and the removal and reinstatement of bird deterrent netting.

 Prince of Wales Theatre

 Occupying a landmark corner location in Coventry Street, Leicester Square, the Prince of Wales is actually the oldest of the three theatres, with origins dating back to 1884.
 However, the current Grade II Listed structure was built in the 1930s, designed by renowned cinema and theatre architect Robert Cromie in classic art deco style.
 The recent façade clean, stone restoration and decoration project carried out by Thomann-Hanry® is the first major restoration work since a £7.5 million refurbishment in 2003.
 In just six days, some 1,003 square metres of reconditioned stone, render and Portland stone across two elevations were gently revived and revealed in their original splendour.